 - Also when using the file gateway, you can optionally configure each file share to have your objects encrypted with AWS KMS-Managed Keys using SSE-KMS.

 File Gateway (NFS): Flat files in S3, pdfs, pictures, videos,(stored in S3)

 Volume Gateway (iSCSI): virtual hard disk

-Stored Volumes: entire copy of dataset is stored on site and is backup async to S3.
+Stored Volumes: an entire copy of the dataset is stored on-site and is backup async to S3.